coffee-toolbox/actor/README.md

 Wait for the next async message and handler it by registered handler.

 Usually, there's only one `$next` waiting for message.
-Two or more are likely to be a memory leak.
-There will be a warning for that.
+Two or more is likely to be a memory leak.
+There will be a error reporting that.

 `$call: (name, args...)-> any`